DroidFreak36/DroidFreak36.github.io/_posts/2024-06-18-optimal-eco-spawning.markdown

 <h4>{{ "Categories" }}</h4>

 Speaking of which, what are the categories we need to achieve balance between?
-I think they can (and should) be neatly divided into these three categories:
+I think that eco creeps can (and should) be neatly divided into these three categories:

 1) Energy production<br>
 2) Transportation<br>